Paulist Fr. Michael Hennessy is native of Manchester, NH, the son of Justin and Karen Hennessy.

 - Favorite Food: New England Clam Chowder

-- What he enjoys most about being a theology student: "I love having the opportunity to grow in my Paulist identity and spirituality within a greater context with other seminarians and religious at the Catholic University of America.
-Academically, it is exciting to think of the ways I can use the information I learn in my classes with the Paulist mission of evangelizing North America."
+- What he enjoyed most about being a theology student: "I loved having the opportunity to grow in my Paulist identity and spirituality within a greater context with other seminarians and religious at the Catholic University of America.
+Academically, it was exciting to think of the ways I can use the information I learn in my classes with the Paulist mission of evangelizing North America."

 On Friday, Sept.
-1, 2017, Mike made his final promises (or "final profession") to the Paulist Fathers community during a special Mass in the chapel at St. Joseph's Seminary in Washington, D.C.
+1, 2017, he made his final promises (or "final profession") to the Paulist Fathers community during a special Mass in the chapel at St. Joseph's Seminary in Washington, D.C.:

-An interview with Deacon Mike after he made his final promises to the Paulist Fathers on September 1, 2017:
+An interview after he made his final promises to the Paulist Fathers on September 1, 2017:

 On Sept.
-2, 2017, Mike—now Deacon Mike—was ordained a transitional deacon.
-The Mass took place in the Crypt Church of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., on the campus of The Catholic University of America.
+2, 2017, he was ordained a transitional deacon.
+The Mass took place in the Crypt Church of the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., on the campus of The Catholic University of America: